Each site on Flywheel features its own dashboard where you can view information and configure your site.

 Add-Ons – This option will take you to view add-ons available for purchase or add-ons you’ve already purchased.

-Get Help – This option will take you to any existing open tickets with the support team, the option to open a ticket, and the help doc center.
+Get Help – This option will take you to any existing open tickets with the support team, the option to start a chat, and the help doc center.

 +New Site & Create a New Site – From here you can start a new site on Flywheel or migrate one over.